Key Takeaways:

 The criteria set by the Securities and Exchange Commission's (SEC) Regulation D states that an accredited individual investor must have a net worth of more than $1 million (including the spouse), must have earned $200,000 or more annually for the last two years, and must also be a general partner, director, executive officer, or related combination.

-There are no formal certifications or qualifications to be an accredited investor.
+There are no formal certifications or qualifications required to be an accredited investor.
 As long as an individual meets the minimum net worth, they are automatically accredited.
-The matter of how much personal wealth a person has is the only distinction between being accredited and non-accredited.
+The only distinction between being accredited and non-accredited is the amount of personal wealth a person has.

 In the United States, an accredited investor has access to investment opportunities that are not available to everyone.
 For non-accredited investors, this means it would be illegal if someone were to present investment opportunities available in private businesses to you unless you know the founder of the company making the offer.
 One of the things that make being accredited appealing is the fact it opens up new opportunities for investing in areas such as venture capital and hedge funds.